 Consider His Good Gifts

 The Gift of Discernment.
-“Do not give what is holy to dogs, and do not throw your pearls before swine, or they will trample them under their feet, and turn and tear you to pieces… Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves.
-16 You will know them by their fruits.”
-[7:6, 15-16]
+“Do not give what is holy to dogs, and do not throw your pearls before swine, or they will trample them under their feet, and turn and tear you to pieces… 15 Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves.
+16 You will know them by their fruits,” (7:6, 15-16).

 How do we respond to His Good Gifts?

-We can trust Him, and all His gifts, because He is our Father.
+His Good Gifts provide all we need to adhere to His Perfect Principles.
+We can trust Him because He is our Father.
 Think about the ramifications of this; the Creator, Sovereign Lord of all the universe, is our Father!
-He has all authority over every created and living thing, and He has chosen to be in relationship with us.
+He has all authority over every created and living thing, and He has chosen to be in relationship with us!
 The Father’s gifts are good because He is our Father; it is because of our relationship with Him that He imparts His Good Gifts.

-Let us pursue that which honors and praises Him.
-Let us live as His children, assured He is our Father and thankful He gives His Good Gifts!
+Let us pursue that which honors and praises Him and live as His children, assured He is our Father and thankful He gives His Good Gifts!
+“Do not be deceived, my beloved brethren.
+17 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow,” (James 1:17).